-- a) Synthetic ground cover materials must not contain material from recycled tyres (SBR). - b) Surfaces must not consist of material with loose infill of plastic or rubber granules.
+- a) The synthetic ground cover materials must not contain material from recycled tyres (SBR). - b) Surfaces must not consist of material with loose infill of plastic or rubber granules. - c) Granule catchers or other systems for microplastic retention must be installed in drains adjacent to the materials.